loganmeetsworld/buzz/networking-101.md

 ### TCP
 The Transmission Control Protocol (TCP) is one of the main protocols of the Internet protocol suite.
 It originated in the initial network implementation in which it complemented the Internet Protocol (IP).

+## VPN
+VPN stands for virtual private network.
+It is a means of connecting separate LANs through the internet, while maintaining privacy.
+This is used as a means of connecting remote systems as if they were on a local network, often for security reasons.

+## LAN
+LAN stands for "local area network".
+It refers to a network or a portion of a network that is not publicly accessible to the greater internet.
+A home or office network is an example of a LAN.